When “Just Use Mojo” Becomes a Systemic Reckoning for Your Entire ML Stack

 This worked.
 Badly, expensively, but it worked.
 Every serious ML shop has a graveyard of ctypes wrappers, Cython hacks, and pybind11 glue that one engineer understands and nobody wants to touch.

-The two-language problem in ML wasnt just issue — it was an organizational fracture.
+The two-language problem in ML wasn’t just a performance issue — it was an organizational fracture.
 Research teams wrote one thing.
 Infra teams deployed something fundamentally different.

 # Python: you write this, GC handles the rest